Estate Planning, Investments, Tax Planning

 Capital Gain x Capital Gain Inclusion Rate = Taxable Capital Gain

-So, if Bob were to sell his cabin today:
+So, if Bob were to sell his cabin prior to June 2024 under the old rules:

 • Capital Gain Inclusion Rate: 50%

-Bob would report a $200,000 taxable capital gain on his 2021 tax return.
-If his marginal tax rate is 50%, Bob would be paying $100,000 in tax on the sale of his cabin (assuming he has no capital losses to offset with).
+Bob would report a $500,000 taxable capital gain on his tax return.
+If his marginal tax rate is 50%, Bob would be paying $250,000 in tax on the sale of his cabin (assuming he has no capital losses to offset with and excluding disposition expenses).

-By the same above example, if the Capital Gain Inclusion Rate was increased to 75%, here are the numbers for Bob:
+By the same above example, under the new rules effective June 24, 2024, here are the numbers for Bob:

-Bob would face a $300,000 taxable capital gain on his tax return, resulting in $150,000 of tax owing (based on the same 50% marginal rate and above parameters).
+Bob would be faced with a $625,000 taxable capital gain on his tax return, resulting in $312,500 of tax owing (based on the same 50% marginal rate and above parameters).

-So, in summary, a 25% increase in the Capital Gains Inclusion Rate would result in an extra $50,000 of tax owing on the sale of Bob’s asset.
+So, in summary, the change in the Capital Gains Inclusion Rate would result in an extra $62,500 of tax owing on the sale of Bob’s asset.

-Capital Gains apply to real estate (outside of principal residences), coins, jewelry, antique cars, stocks, or other assets that appreciate in value.
+Capital Gains are applicable on assets such as real estate (outside of principal residences), coins, jewelry, antique cars, stocks, cryptocurrency or other specific assets that appreciate in value.

 For more information, please speak to Jeff Graham, reachable at (604) 363-7549 or jeff@firstoakfinancial.ca.